lumpenputzer/microsoft-edge-configuration/README.md

 Set flags in the browser under `edge://flags`:
 - `use-angle`: Set to `D3D11on12`, because the default causes some issues with hardware acceleration (e.g. a long blank screen on browser startup).

+### Additional

+Blocking connections to `ntp.msn.com` (the new tab page used in Edge) e.g. via a DNS-block in PiHole or similar forces Edge into loading the offline variant of the new tab page.

 ## References

 - [Microsoft Edge Stable Channel Release Notes](https://learn.microsoft.com/en-us/deployedge/microsoft-edge-relnote-stable-channel)